 I don’t think its a coincidence that this HD collection has been released as we prepare for the new and re-imagined Devil May Cry title later this year.
 There’s already a lot of hype surrounding the new game and already it seems controversial (namely because Dante is portrayed as a young man with – shock horror – black hair).
 If the promise of the new game has whet your appetite then this HD collection may be the distraction you need.
 Its a great way to experience Dante’s heritage and remember where it was he came from.
 I’ll be interested to see how many hallmarks of the genre will be new, and how many will have survived from these classic titles.

 Devil May Cry HD Collection is a great collection to have if you’re a fan of the series.
 Yes there are issues with the camera angles, yes its insanely difficult in places and, yes, the HD makeover isn’t as consistent as it could be, but the most important thing overall is its jolly good fun playing them again.
 The combat is still surprisingly solid and fluid while still remaining crazy and rewarding.
 If you played these games the first time round its a chance to enjoy them again without the eye-gougingly old graphics of the original formats.
 Seriously, if you don’t believe me, fire up the original on a PS2 and you’ll see what I mean.
 Dante, it would seem, has lost none of his charm over the years.
-11 years on and he can still pack a wallop.
 I wonder if the remake will still be played in 11 years time?